jo/couchdb-best-practices/README.md

 }
 ```

-Again, we get the same result as before when we run `couchdb-compile`.
-This is
+Again, we get the same result as before when we run `couchdb-compile --index`.
+Remember that we need to enable this feature with the `--index` flag.

-the most flexible way to structure your files and also gives us testability,
+This is the most flexible way to structure your files and also gives us
-because the views are now plain CommonJS modules.
+testability, because the views are now plain CommonJS modules.

 ### Configure CouchDB